glpi-project/docdev/source/devapi/mainobjects.rst

 CommonGLPI
 ^^^^^^^^^^

 This is **the** main GLPI object, most of GLPI or Plugins class inherit from this one, directly or not.
-The class is in the ``src/CommonGLPI.php`` file.

 This object will help you to: